matgabriel/chronicle-flux/README.md

 ### Create a Chronicle Store:

 Please note that you must provide a way to serialize the data as binary.
-The easiest solution is to use a binary serialization protocol such as [Protobuf](https://developers.google.com/protocol-buffers/), [Avro](https://avro.apache.org/docs/current/), etc. In this case the binary serialization will be supported out of the box.
+The easiest solution is to use a binary serialization protocol such as [Protobuf](https://developers.google.com/protocol-buffers/), [Avro](https://avro.apache.org/docs/current/), etc. In this case it will be supported out of the box.

-The first argument is the directory path used to persist the on disk.
+The first argument is the directory path used to persist on disk.
 Since Chronicle is using memory mapped file, **you should not use a path mounted on a network file system**, for more details, have a look at the [Chronicle documentation](https://github.com/OpenHFT/Chronicle-Queue#chronicle-queue)
 The 2nd and 3rd arguments are the serializer and deserializer for your data.

 ```java
 ChronicleStore<DummyObject> chronicleStore = new ChronicleStore<>(PATH, DummyObject::toBinary, DummyObject::fromBinary);